Priority #1: Maximize capacity to analyze and evaluate organizational data for continuous improvement.

 Priority #4: Ensure responsive curriculum and instruction.

+All CRYROP courses and programs are based on industry-endorsed standards, and designed to assist students in acquiring employment readiness and career success skills.
+All CRYROP courses and programs meet documented labor demands, including those of new and emerging occupations.
 High-quality curriculum and instruction in CTE includes the intentional reinforcement of the cognitive, academic, and technical rigor inherent in CTE and the alignment of CTE with academic and industry standards.
 It also includes the integration of CTE and academic content through a variety of strategies that foster complementary approaches to teaching and learning — strategies that draw on the best of what both CTE and non-CTE disciplines have to offer.

 - Develop a blended learning culture that embraces technology as a means to enhance the learning experience of students.